 Undergraduate Analysis, Serge Lang

 For this one, I suggest you do the main sequence Lang proposes and then pick two-three special topics that interest you and study those.
-All three of these books focus on building examples to help you understand the theory, but counterexamples are just as important, even more so in analysis.
+All four of these books focus on building examples to help you understand the theory, but counterexamples are just as important, even more so in analysis.
 This is where the following book helps:

 Counterexamples in Analysis, Bernard R. Gelbaum, John M.H.
 Olmsted